lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 Implementation considerations for security protocols on constrained nodes are discussed in {{-IKEV2-MINIMAL}} and in early work in {{-TLS-MINIMAL}}.
 A wider view of security in constrained-node networks is provided in {{-IOT-SECURITY}}.
-{{-teep-arch}} discusses several architectures for secret shielding.
+{{Section 9 of -teep-arch}} discusses Security Considerations for certain platforms that protect multiple execution environments from each other, a capability that can also be used for secret shielding.

 --- back